 To establish an internationally renowned, high quality venue for the performing and visual arts in Royal Deeside which will attract performers and audiences from the local area, the rest of Scotland, and internationally.
 The distinctive programming will support the enhancement of Braemar as a visitor destination, a place to live and a place to work.
 This will in turn, and in tandem with other projects, support the development of the local economy.

-The report also combines the Project Group’s vision for the Braemar community with the SRCT’s ambition to save of one of Scotland’s foremost historic buildings:
+The report also combines the Project Group’s vision for the Braemar community with Historic Churches Scotland’s ambition to save of one of Scotland’s foremost historic buildings:

 To create a sustainable arts venue at St Margaret’s which will drive an expansion of arts and culture related activity within Braemar through the restoration and reuse of a significant heritage asset of national importance.